rmotafreitas/trading-bot-xeonex/README.md

   <h3 align="center">Xeonex</h3>

   <p align="center">
-    Win money sitted in your sofa!
+    Win money sited in your sofa!
     <br />
     <a href="#"><strong>Explore the Xeonex »</strong></a>
     <br />